 - Kafka metrics receiver: Connects to Kafka's bootstrap port for cluster health, consumer lag, topic metrics, and partition status

-- JMX metrics collection (broker performance, JVM data, and operational insights):
+- JMX metrics collection: Collects broker performance, JVM data, and operational insights via:

-What you get: Key metrics include consumer lag, broker health, request rates, network throughput, partition replication status, resource utilization, and JVM performance data.
+Key metrics: Consumer lag, broker health, request rates, network throughput, partition replication status, resource utilization, and JVM performance data.

 For complete metric names, descriptions, and alerting recommendations, see Kafka metrics reference.